drewww/breach/docs/plan.md

    c.
 Then in render layer ... we're not triggering an animation, so what is it?
 I guess it's related to the mouseover state, and then if we're in that state do a special look for actors with a Pushing component.
 IF present, pull the data out and render it.
    d.
 The render is like a "•" for transit spots, and then the drawable grayed out.
    e.
 If there's impact damage maybe put that on the tile getting colided with.
-1. Rebuild push animation system.
+1. (done) Rebuild push animation system.
 1. Build a grenade type weapon?
 1. (NEXT) Build a basic "shot" animation to help communicate what's happening in current demo videos.
 This is super simple.
 1. (DONE) Build a rocket -- has a destination but takes some turns to get there and can be intercepted and maybe shot?? or pushed??